YOUR DC SUMMER STARTS HERE

 Yes, if you are moving rooms from spring-to-summer or from summer-to-fall, you are required to make your move across the designated moving periods:

-- Spring-to-Summer Room Moves: Thursday, May 25 to Friday, May 26 (two-day move period)
+- Spring-to-Summer Room Moves: TBD (two-day move period)

-- Summer-to-Fall Room Moves: Tuesday, August 8 to Wednesday, August 9 (two-day move period)
+- Summer-to-Fall Room Moves: TBD (two-day move period)

 There will not be exceptions provided for room moves outside of these periods.
 Do not schedule travel outside the Washington, DC region across those periods and begin to plan your time commitments to account for required moves over these periods.